philltran/message_private/README.md

 INTRODUCTION
 ------------
-A message type and entity reference fields, enabling sending and receiving private messages using The Message Stack.
-Messages of type "Private Message" can be sent by creating the private_message message instance with fields referencing user entities.
+A message template and entity reference fields, enabling sending and receiving private messages using The Message Stack.
+Messages of template "Private Message" can be sent by creating the private_message message instance with fields referencing user entities.

 The message_private module includes the following.
-+ A message type "Private Message" with entity reference field referencing users
++ A message template "Private Message" with entity reference field referencing users
 + A message view, message_private for "User Messages"